-The beauty found of Tenun Ikat Sikka (GI) fabrics is the result of a very complicated process and requires high accuracy in turning imaginations into the motif designs on the white yard frame.
-The colouring process is an art element in combining colors from a single colour and from a compound colour combination which is the combination of the parts of the coloured motif.
+The beauty found in Tenun Ikat Sikka (GI) fabrics is the result of a very complicated process and it requires a high level of accuracy to turn imaginations into the motif designs on the white yard frame.
+The colouring process is an art form which involves combining colours from a single colour and from a compound colour combination which is the combination of the parts of the coloured motif.
 This process is carried out repeatedly in order to produce beautiful colours.

 The tools are made of wood and produced by local people themselves.

 The following are several stages of the production process of Sikka Tie Weaving:

 There are three stages of the yarn making process commonly carried out by people in the Sikka Regency: